 Engage your direct reports next year by making one or more of these resolutions a leadership priority.

-1. I will take responsibility for developing my employees.
 I will not ignore this part of my job as a leader.
-I will not put it off until I have time, or leave it to HR.
-I will make sure the right people are doing the right work and having the right experiences so they are successful now and in the future.
+I won’t put it off until I have time, or leave it to HR.
+I will make sure the right people are doing the right work and having the right experiences so they’re successful now and in the future.
 I will support employees in their efforts to learn and grow.
-I will also — importantly — hold employees accountable for their development.
+I will also hold employees accountable for their development.

 Your employees need to own their learning and their career path.
 But your ability to cultivate talent can have a great impact on them — and on your own reputation and effectiveness as a leader.
 Here is a checklist of things smart managers do.

-2. I will hold regular coaching conversations.
-I will set time (and not cancel) for one-on-one conversations with direct reports or team members.
+I will set a time (and not cancel) for one-on-one conversations with direct reports or team members.
 I will give feedback and advice — and not save it for formal reviews.
 I will address learning and development goals as a normal part of work.
 I will get to know my people’s skills and interests at a deeper level.
 I will learn ways to improve my own coaching skills.

 To effectively coach your people, you need to establish the relationship; incorporate assessment, challenge, and support; and push for results.

-3. I will shake my stereotypes and challenge assumptions.
 I will give everyone another look.
 I will check myself on subtle stereotypes about how people work or what they aspire to become.
 I will consider the unique needs of people at different levels, career stages, or demographic groups — but I will manage people as individuals.
-I will ask questions about their workload, challenges, and interests rather than assuming I know how they are doing and how they want to grow this year.
+I will ask questions about their workload, challenges, and interests rather than assuming I know how they’re doing and how they want to grow this year.

 The millennials in the workforce are pretty much like everyone else.
-Fundamentally, millennials want to do interesting work, with people they enjoy, for which they are well paid — and still have enough time to live their lives.
+Fundamentally, millennials want to do interesting work, with people they enjoy, for which they’re well paid — and still have enough time to live their lives.